Skgland/plwm/README.md

 **!!!
 Disclaimer:** plwm is still in an experimental state.
 First stable release will be v1.0.
 While crashes or other major bugs don't really occur, it's good to keep this in mind **!!!**

-For known problems, see the [Issues](https://github.com/Seeker04/plwm/issues).
+For known problems, see [the Issues with bug labels](https://github.com/Seeker04/plwm/issues?q=is%3Aopen+is%3Aissue+label%3Abug).

 # Contribution